Share this article

 The demand for innovative, educated professionals – specifically STEM graduates – is increasing.
-In fact, STEM education is cited among the most important economic drivers, and if America’s college graduates hope to keep pace in an increasingly competitive job market, they should consider STEM degree programs an investment in their long-term career futures.
+In fact, STEM education is cited as a significant economic driver, and if America’s college graduates hope to keep pace in an increasingly competitive job market, they should consider STEM degree programs an investment in their long-term career futures.

 What Is a STEM Degree?